emersonbarea/RouteFlow-ExaBGP/README.md

 # Building

 First of all, you need have RouteFlow built and working.
 RouteFlow can be taken [here](https://github.com/CPqD/RouteFlow/blob/master/README.md#building).
-So, you need clone this repository `git clone https://github.com/emersonbarea/RouteFlow-ExaBGP.git`.
-Also the mininet scrips needed are the same as routeflow [rftest2](https://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf).
+After that, you need clone this repository `git clone https://github.com/emersonbarea/RouteFlow-ExaBGP.git` and use the same Mininet scripts like in RouteFlow [rftest2](https://sites.google.com/site/routeflow/documents/tutorial2-four-routers-with-ospf).

 # Environment